GustavoAmorimMello/sales_report/README.md

 # sales_report
-A report that shows revenues, costs, profits about some products sales.
+A report made in Power Bi that shows revenues, costs, profits about some products sales.